j9263178/gtno1D/README.md

 <!-- [![Build Status]()]() -->

-Graphical Tensor Network Operator (GTNO) is a variational ansatz for solving quantum spin systems.
-By representing the polynominal of local interaction terms with finite bond dimension tensor network operator, this ansatz shows promising results for representing the ground state of several spin-1/2 models with very few parameters, its ability to reflect the symmetry of the Hamitonian also paves the way for us to study the phase transition.
+Graphical Tensor Network Operator (GTNO) is a generic tensor network operator which combines the insight of Imaginary time evolution and variational optimization for studying the quantum many-body spin systems.
+The central idea of GTNO is to construct several operators generated from the Hamiltonian and lift the weight of different operators as the variational parameters, this ansantz results in promising ground states and symmetries of the local tensor characterizing the quantum phases.

-In this project, we performs optimization of the ansatz by energy minimization using automatic differentiation.
-We utilized [DominantSparseEigenAD](https://github.com/buwantaiji/DominantSparseEigenAD), which is an extension of PyTorch that handles reverse-mode automatic differentiation of dominant eigen-decomposition process.
+In this repository we provide minimum example codes for the construction of GTNO for several models, we implement the `GMPOmodel()` class for applying GTNO to cutomize initial states and to variantionally obtain the ground states via automatic differentiation (AD).
+Several observable measuments for probing the quantum phase are also included.

 ## Installation